richardazia/python_practice/python_notes.md

 ## List item deletion
 - .clear clears all items
 - .remove removes the first item in a list
-- .pop removes the final element in a list and makes it available.It can be used to delete slices.
+- .pop removes the final element in a list and makes it available.
+It can be used to delete slices.